FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 8. Practical Insights for Formulators

-Ethyl acetoacetate is valued for its ability to enhance and modify flavor and fragrance profiles, providing a fresh and fruity character.
-It synergizes well with other esters and fruity compounds.
-Formulators should be cautious of its potential to overpower delicate compositions if used excessively.
-It is often under-used in complex formulations where its subtle impact can enhance overall harmony.
+Ethyl acetoacetate is valued for its ability to enhance fruity and sweet notes in both flavors and fragrances.
+It synergizes well with other esters and fruity compounds, providing a balanced and appealing aroma profile.
+Common formulation pitfalls include overuse, leading to an overpowering sweetness, and instability under extreme conditions.
+It is frequently under-used in complex formulations where its subtlety can enhance overall character.

 Citation hooks: FlavScents; industry practice